wanderingmoose/Arduino-Oled-TCA9548A-Nixie-Test/README.md

 Wiring:
 TCA9548A has 8 I2C channels.
 Which allows for up to 8 displays.
 Display 5 is on channel 0 and display 1 is on channel 4.
+(Display order-5,4,3,2,1) Display 1 is the least signifigant digit.

 I just have a simple analog input to test the display and show values.
 -